gajop/sprd/README.md

 Below you can see my very rough roadmap:

 ### :construction: In progress:
-- New output types: Interactive, Json, Piped (like Interactive but pipable to files), Silent and Auto

 ### :bookmark: Dev preview:
-- Improve command naming: download-repo is especially deceptive
-- Progress bar for chunks (otherwise it seems like it's stuck..)
 - Fix download-repo on fresh installs.
 (Failed to download all repositories: No such file or directory (os error 2))
+- New output types: Interactive, Json, Piped (like Interactive but pipable to files), Silent and Auto
+- Improve command naming: download-repo is especially deceptive

 ### :bookmark: Dev release:
 - Statically link it